Field Services Division

 - Building Searches and Area Searches for suspects

-The Colonie Police Department currently has two K-9 Teams – K9 Lock and his partner, Officer Jason Orkwis and K9 Eddie and his partner, Officer Michael Clough.
+The Colonie Police Department currently has two K-9 Teams – K9 Lock and his partner, Officer Robert Lemerise and K9 Eddie and his partner, Officer Michael Clough.
 These teams are certified in both Patrol and Narcotics Detection by The NYS Dept. of Criminal Justice Services and the nationally recognized North American Police Work Dog Association.
 In addition to the performing the above tasks, the K-9 team also participates in many demonstrations for the public and students in the Town.

 The Colonie Police K-9 Unit has seen much community support and has been the recipient of generous donations.